Westroads Mall shooting: Aftermath

-In the days following the tragedy, the Von Maur store was thronged on all sides by flowers and signs expressing condolences, as makeshift memorials to the victims.
+In the days following the tragedy, the Von Maur store was thronged on all sides by flowers and signs expressing condolences, and makeshift memorials to the victims.
 By January 12, 2008, a fund for the victims' families surpassed one million dollars.

-The Smoking Gun released a copy of Hawkins' three-page suicide note which consisted of a note to his family, one to his friends, and his last will and testament, below which he signed his name and included his Social Security number.
-Initial news reports indicated that Hawkins wrote in his suicide note, "I'm going out in style"; however, the phrase does not appear on the publicly released document.
+The Smoking Gun released a copy of Hawkins' three-page suicide note, which included a note to his family, one to his friends, and his last will and testament, below which he signed his name and included his Social Security number.
+Initial news reports indicated that Hawkins wrote, "I'm going out in style"; however, the phrase does not appear on the publicly released document.

-On January 7, 2009, Hawkins' mother Maribel Rodriguez was featured on season 7 episode 77 of the Dr. Phil show.
+On January 7, 2009, Hawkins' mother Maribel Rodriguez was featured on season 7 episode 77 of Dr. Phil.
 Hawkins was the subject of the series premiere of the Investigation Discovery series Evil Lives Here, a show that features testimonials of the loved ones of murderers, which premiered on January 17, 2016.
-It was his father and ex-stepmother's first public interviews since the shooting.
+It was his father and ex-stepmother's first public interview since the shooting.

 Dutch DJ and producer Angerfist sampled an excerpt from a news story about the shooting on his track "The Road to Fame" on the Retaliate album, released in 2011.

+Omaha political punk band Desaparecidos wrote a song about the shooting, "Von Maur Massacre," on their 2015 album Payola.